Skip to Content

 Fluffy ragamuffin cat in the studio.

 Ragamuffin cats are known for behaving more like a puppy than a kitten.
 They love to play fetch, learn new tricks and even go out for a walk.
-Ragamuffins are very much lap cats and will be at their happiest close to their favourite people.
+Ragamuffins are very much lap cats and will be at their happiest close to their favorite people.

 11. Birman Cat Breed